cyberark/conjur/reference/policy.md

   - !host app-02
 {% endhighlight %}

-# Protected resources

-## Variable
+{% include toc.md key='statement-reference' section='variable' %}

 A variable provides encrypted, access-controlled storage and retrieval of arbitrary data values.
 Variable values are also versioned.
 The last 20 historical versions of the variable are available through the API; the latest version is returned by default.

 Values are encrypted using aes-256-gcm.
-The encryption used in Possum has been independently verified by a professional, paid cryptographic auditor.
+The encryption used in Conjur has been independently verified by a professional, paid cryptographic auditor.

 #### Attributes